ngiakhanh96/eCommerce/README.md

 | **Event Sourcing**        | Store all state changes as events            | Complete audit trail, temporal queries |
 | **CQRS Read Models**      | Separate optimized read databases            | Better query performance at scale      |
 | **Kubernetes Deployment** | Add Helm charts for K8s deployment           | Container orchestration for production |

 ---

-## 📝 License

-This project is created as part of an interview assignment.

----